• Skip to primary navigation

 📖 Recipe

-Green Goddess Dressing and Dip (Dairy Free)
+Green Goddess Dip and Dressing

 Creamy and bursting with herbs, use Green Goddess recipe as a dressing, dip or sauce.
 Super versatile!
 Enjoy with raw veggies, over a salad (thinned a bit if needed), or with chicken, fish or seafood.
 You need a ½ cup of finely chopped herbs total.
 See herb note at end.

-Print Recipe Rate Recipe
+Print Recipe Pin Recipe

-Prep Time: 10 minutes
+Prep Time 10 minutes mins

-Cook Time: 0 minutes
+Cook Time 0 minutes mins

-Total Time: 10 minutes
+Total Time 10 minutes mins

-Course: Appetizer, Sauce, Snack
+Course Appetizer, Sauce, Snack

-Cuisine: American
+Cuisine American

-Servings: 6
+Servings 6

 Ingredients